explorigin/portfolio/packages/frptools/README.md

 shouldShow(true);  // showDialog is already marked as dirty.
 Nothing else happens. showDialog();  // showDialog recomputes its stored result and unsets the dirty flag.

-showDialog.subscribe(console.log.bind(console));
+// adding a subscription will change showDialog's internal behavior showDialog.subscribe(console.log.bind(console));

 inViewport(false);  // showDialog result recomputed and `false` is written to the console.